top of page

 The Road Ahead: Humans and Agents Together

-The future of cybersecurity will likely feature multi-agent systems: specialized AI agents for endpoints, cloud, and phishing working alongside human analysts.
-Guardrails will be essential — requiring human oversight for high-impact actions.
-And as attackers develop their own autonomous agents, we’re heading toward an AI vs. AI arms race in cyberspace.
+The future of cybersecurity will likely feature multi-agent systems.
+These systems will include specialized AI agents for endpoints, cloud, and phishing, working alongside human analysts.
+Guardrails will be essential, requiring human oversight for high-impact actions.
+As attackers develop their own autonomous agents, we’re heading toward an AI vs. AI arms race in cyberspace.

 Trust will be the defining factor.
 Enterprises will demand explainability and auditability so SOC teams understand why an agent acted the way it did.